Dow Chemical Company: 2006–2008 restructuring

-On 2 November 2006, Dow and Izolan, the leading Russian producer of polyurethane systems, formed the joint venture Dow-Izolan and built a manufacturing facility in the city of Vladimir.
-Also in 2006, Dow formed the Business Process Service Center (BPSC).
+In 2006, Dow formed the Business Process Service Center (BPSC).

 In December 2007, Dow announced a series of moves to revamp the company.
 A 4 December announcement revealed that Dow planned to exit the automotive sealers business in 2008 or 2009.
 Within several weeks, Dow also announced the formation of a joint venture, later named K-Dow, with Petrochemical Industries Co.
 (PIC), a subsidiary of Kuwait Petroleum Corporation.
 In exchange for $9.5 billion, the agreement included Dow selling 50-percent of its interest in five global businesses: polyethylene, polypropylene and polycarbonate plastics, and ethylenamines and ethanolamines.
 The agreement was terminated by PIC on 28 December 2008.

 Rohm & Haas Co. purchase

 On 10 July 2008, Dow agreed to purchase all of the common equity interest of Rohm and Haas Co. for $15.4 billion, which equated to $78 per share.
 The buyout was financed with equity investments of $3 billion by Berkshire Hathaway Inc. and $1 billion by the Kuwait Investment Authority.
 The purpose of the deal was to move Dow Chemical further into specialty chemicals, which offer higher profit margins than the commodities market and are more difficult to enter for the competition.
 The purchase was criticized by many on Wall Street who believed Dow Chemical overpaid (about a 75 percent premium on the previous day's market capital) to acquire the company; however, the high bid was needed to ward off competing bids from BASF.
 The transaction to purchase the outstanding interest of Rohm and Haas was closed on 1 April 2009.